Interoperability & Network

 Ingress

-The DSH Portal requires the following ingress configurations:
+Kadeck requires the following ingress configurations:

 - HTTP(S) port accessibility for web browser connections